Margot Wölk: Hitler's food taster

 After Wölk's arrival in Gross-Partsch, she and 14 other young women were selected by the local mayor and brought to the barracks in nearby Krausendorf (now Kruszewiec, Warmian-Masurian Voivodeship, Poland), where cooks prepared food for the Wolf's Lair in a two-story building.
 Wölk was picked up by a bus daily from her mother-in-law's residence.
 The tasting took place daily from 11 to 12 o'clock.
 The service personnel filled platters with vegetables, sauces, noodle dishes and exotic fruits, placing them in a room with a large wooden table, where the food had to be tasted.
 "There was never meat because Hitler was a vegetarian," Wölk said in an interview.
 "The food was good ... very good.
 But we couldn't enjoy it."
 There were rumors of Allied plans to poison Hitler.
 After the women confirmed that the food was safe, members of the SS brought it to the main headquarters in crates.

-After Colonel Claus von Stauffenberg's failed 20 July plot in 1944 in the Wolf's Lair to assassinate Adolf Hitler and remove the Nazi Party from power, the security around the Wolf's Lair was tightened, the food tasters were no longer allowed to stay at home.
+After Colonel Claus von Stauffenberg's failed 20 July plot in 1944 in the Wolf's Lair to assassinate Adolf Hitler and remove the Nazi Party from power, the security around the Wolf's Lair was tightened, and the food tasters were no longer allowed to stay at home.
 Instead, they were boarded in a vacant school building nearby.
-Each morning at 8 AM, Wölk was rousted by the SS, who shouted "Margot, get up!" from beneath her window.
+Each morning at 8 AM, Wölk was roused by the SS, who shouted "Margot, get up!" from beneath her window.
 By that time, she was only needed if Hitler was actually at the Wolf's Lair, though she says that she never actually saw him.
 She saw Hitler's German shepherd almost daily: "It often played on the open area in front of our office-shack."
 Later in 1944, when the Soviet Red Army was just a few kilometers away from reaching the Wolf's Lair, a lieutenant took Wölk aside and put her on a train to Berlin.
 After the war ended, Wölk met the lieutenant again, and he told her that all of the other 14 food tasters had been killed by Soviet soldiers.